Sensing Technologies for Crowd Management, Adaptation, and Information Dissemination in Public Transportation Systems: A Review: Crowd management in PT systems

 A general introduction to crowd management in transportation systems is provided in \cite{Boukerche2019}, where some limitations of state-of-the-art ITSs are highlighted, and the potentials of the new approach are discussed, together with a brief introduction to crowd analysis/monitoring techniques.
 In \cite{Tirachini2013}, different aspects of passenger crowding in PT systems are discussed, related to demand, supply, and operations, including effects on route and bus choice, as well as passengers' wellbeing.
+Table~\ref{tab:tab-crowd-management} subsumes some relevant works on crowd management discussed in the following, focusing in particular to those reporting numerical performance achievements in realistic scenarios.

 The benefits of \emph{real-time crowding information} (RTCI) dissemination on passenger travel choices have been discussed and assessed by simulations in \cite{Drabicki2021,Drabicki2017,Drabicki2022}.
 In particular, it is shown in \cite{Drabicki2017,Drabicki2022} that providing RTCI at bus stops might help reduce the deleterious ``bus bunching'' effect \cite{Bellei2010}.
 In \cite{Drabicki2021} a complete framework for RTCI modeling in PT systems is introduced, which incorporates RTCI in a dynamic path choice model: the new methodology is tested on a simplified model of the urban PT system of Krak\'{o}w, Poland, showing that RTCI dissemination contributes to a more efficient distribution of passenger loads in the PT network, improving travel confort and reducing waiting time by about 30\%.